 Weakness may limit your shoulder’s active range of motion.
 For example, if you have a full-thickness tear—meaning a muscle or tendon is torn all the way through—you may not be able to raise the affected arm above chest height at all.

 The muscles and tendons that make up the rotator cuff help stabilize the shoulder’s ball and socket joint.
 An injury to the rotator cuff can change the way the ball and socket fit and move together.
 This change, in turn, may result in a popping or crackling that medical professionals call crepitus.

 Shoulder crepitus without other symptoms is typically not a cause for concern.

-Other frequently reported symptoms include shoulder stiffness, reduced range of motion, swelling, and tenderness.
+Other possible symptoms of a rotator cuff tear include shoulder stiffness, loss of passive range of motion, swelling, and tenderness.